AlexMax/wadmake-cpp/README.md

 Q: Why not use zip/7za in a shell script or makefile?

 A: Aside from natively supporting WAD files as output, WADmake can automatically compile ACS libraries, compress PNG files, dedupe textures, and other such things automatically.
-In theory, you could create a batch file or shell script to do this for you, but WADmake makes it easy, and is cross-platform to boot.
+In theory, you could create a batch file or shell script to do this for you, but WADmake makes it easy, and is cross-platform to boot. **NOTE: Doesn't actually do any of this yet, still working on it**

 Q: Why not several dozen single-use utilities?